xblku/my-deploy-scripts/snippets/container-image.md

 # container image

-Captured 2025-08-07.
+Captured 2025-11-12.

-Context: the cron job overlapped with itself under load.
+Context: staging and production diverged on one env var.